 New residents of cities can settle in existing areas, causing them to densify, or they can settle in newly built areas, leading to urban expansion.
 Worldwide, 77 per cent of new urban residents from 1990-2015 settled in expansion areas on the edges of cities, and 23 per cent settled in the existing areas of cities.
 As a result, some cities are growing very rapidly - 64 per cent of cities have at least doubled their areas since 1990, and 28 per cent have at least quadrupled their areas (Angel et al. 2021).

-The growth of Addis Ababa from 1990 to 2015.
 Source: NYU Marron Institute.